TrevorBushnell/STEM-Notes/CPSC324 Big Data Analytics/README.md

   * each node works on its own partition
   * centralized machine (master) that manages data processing
   * this was the prevailing model for distributed querying for 30+ years (including many commercial products)
+* *shared disk:* machines in a cluster have access to all the same disks
+  * local storage, but it is just used for temporary space for computation, so each machine is effectively stateless

 > **A Note on Partitioning:** sometimes partitioning is called "sharding"
 >